keinsell/neuroneek/README.md

 ## Contributing

-Project do not expect any external contribution.
-If you want to contribute, please contact me directly via [keinsell@protonmail.com]() and we can discuss the project together and move code to organization out of my profile.
+The Project does not expect any external contribution.
+If you want to contribute, please contact me directly via [keinsell@protonmail.com,]() and we can discuss the project together and move code to organization out of my profile.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.